 This post may contain affiliate links.
 I may earn a commission if you make a purchase from the companies linked in this post, at no additional cost to you.

-Although cold brewed coffee has a long history in Japan, it’s still something of a new kid on the block in North America.
+Although cold brewed coffee has a long history in Japan, it’s still somewhat of a new kid on the block in North America.
 When you’re just getting started, it’s hard to know which beans to use in order to get the results you’re looking for.

 You’ll learn a lot from trial and error, but before you get started it also helps to know something about coffee beans, as well as take a look at what your favorite brands of cold brew are doing.